moon0326/swagger-ui-watcher/README.md

 # Swagger Watcher

 Swagger Watcher detects changes your local Swagger files and reload Swagger UI in your browser to give you fluid workflow.
+It is primary developed to work with multiple Swagger files using $ref.

 ## Installation